arvidsandin/custom-top-sort-for-reddit/README.md

 ## About The Project

-Tired of only sorting Reddit top with the last hour/day/week/month/year?
-With Custom Top Sort you can sort by last three days, 21 hours, 7 months or whatever you want!
+Tired of only Reddit's top sort only using the last hour/day/week/month/year?
+With Custom Top Sort you can get the top posts from the last three days, 21 hours, 7 months or whatever you want!

 ## Getting Started